grapefruitzinnia/vx4kLgnFexo/README.md

 # vx4kLgnFexo

+- [ ] write a blog post on using rsync for copying files

 i got this: https://wearefuturesociety.com/collections/frontpage/products/floating-forest its made out of an extinct flower ... so it smells like an extinct flower, interestinggg

 https://www.youtube.com/watch?v=JYg1UfVCfiw